 - BIO 495 Bioinformatics

-The remaining 12 credits in 300- or 400-level electives can be met by 12 credits of 500-level electives taken as part of the combined degree program.
+Up to 12 credits in upper-level Biology electives can be met by 12 credits of 500-level electives taken as part of the combined degree program.

 When combined degree students have fulfilled all requirements for their revised Biology major and their undergraduate degree, they may no longer take graduate courses at undergraduate tuition rate.
 Furthermore, no more than 12 graduate credits taken as undergraduates at Brockport can transfer into their graduate degree program and fulfill its course requirements.